michaeldgg2/opene2140-website-temp/how-to-play.md

 {% include figure.html alt="Installation wizard for the game assets" src="images/how-to-play/content-manager-main.jpg" %}

 After installing the original game via the official clients of these stores, OpenE2140 can automatically detect and copy the necessary content from your installation.

-To install the assets, open **Manage Content** from the main game menu and press **Detect Disc or Installation**.
+Just start the game and press **Detect Disc or Installation**.
 This is the recommended method.

 {% include figure.html alt="Apart from the required game files, soundtracks can also be installed." src="images/how-to-play/content-manager-game-files-soundtrack-installed.jpg" %}